 As we venture into 2018, we are seeking eight new mentors to disciple a co-op family as this component is the crux of true and lasting change.
 Together mentors and mentees address deep gospel issues, inconsistent lifestyle habits, and biblical stewardship.
 Would you consider being a mentor and join us in transforming lives?
 If so, please contact Mandi Stewart at 252-321-6857 ext.
 201, or email@example.com.

 After nine months of participation, Asraa and Rafaat gladly asked to graduate from our Community Food Co-op program.
 From March to December of 2017, they strategically paid off two medical debts totaling over $1,000.
 This family exemplifies how commitment, diligence and the principles of biblical stewardship, applied, can truly bring financial stability.

-Mandi Stewart is in her third year as Executive Director at HOGM and deeply loves the three “J’s” in her life; Jesus, Jeremy (husband), and Josiah (firstborn).
-Secretly, she wants to be a professional golfer or boxer, but is surrendered to the call of leader and coach in this world as she awaits that glorious day when Christ returns.
+Mandi Stewart was Executive Director from 2011-2020 at Hope of Glory Ministries which empowers families towards spiritual and financial freedom in Christ.
+She loves living life with her all so patient husband Jeremy, first born Josiah, and daughter Faith.
+One day she hopes to be a professional golfer, but is surrendered to the call of wife, mother and leader in this world as she awaits that glorious day when Christ returns.